cobrelli/react-redux-webpack-es6/README.md

 # Generic baseline structure for starting projects on
-Goal: Functional reactive js baseline application which is dockerized with es6, webpack and typescript
+Goal: React-redux-RXJS application baseline with Bootstrap, ES6 and webpack

 # TODO
 ## Back: